What Do I Do When My Daughter Comes Home From School Upset?

 When we try to solve our girls’ problems for them, we send the message that they can’t resolve conflicts on their own.
 We also tend to make the situation worse.
 In this video, we share alternatives to getting involved as a first step.
 By delaying your intervention, and allowing your daughter to wrestle with her options, you have the opportunity to help her:

 - Reflect on her feelings before acting, developing her emotional intelligence.
-Many Girls Leadership families keep this poster around to help during just these kind of tough days.
+Many Girls Leadership families keep the How Do You Feel / Como Te Sientes poster around to help during just these kind of tough days.

 - Validate her feelings by affirming them with her, increasing her confidence to act.